bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 Computer programming is one of the most rapidly evolving fields of all times, and I am aware that different programming languages are used to tackle different problems.

-For example, Marc, a family-friend of mine who used to work as a programmer at UBS for some 20 years, almost exclusively coded in COBOL, which was the hot language at the time for large financial institutions that processed a lot of data.
+For example, Marc, a family-friend of mine who used to work as a programmer at UBS for some 20 years, almost exclusively coded in COBOL, which was the hot language at the time for large financial institutions that processed a lot of transaction data.

+COBOL is still used today, though Java has come into play as a modern alternative.

 Now for an anedoctal reference, I have mainly been coding in Python as part of my stack so far.